Septic Services in Richmond, TX

 Septic Pumping

 Most Richmond households need pumping every 3-5 years, though families of four or more should plan for every 2-3 years.
-The EPA reports that over 2 million U.S. septic systems fail annually, with most malfunctions caused by poor maintenance.
 The heavy alluvial clay in this area puts extra stress on drain fields, so staying on schedule is the cheapest insurance against a major failure.
 A standard pump-out on a 1,000-gallon tank runs $250-$385 in the Richmond area.

 Septic Repair